sajtarius/info_geo/README.md

-The provided codes consist of [information rate] calculations through different methods.
+This folder contains all the codes of my work.
+All the codes are in the [info_geo] folder.

-***Please check the function by itself as the description is written in all the functions.
+***For interested user, please go through the codes as I have included the desciptions in all the codes***